 Therapy with me is

-1. Warm, supportive, and collaborative – a space where you feel seen, respected, and understood.
+• A space where you can feel seen, respected, and understood.

 Therapy with me isn’t